Reviews You Can Rely On

 The Westinghouse has excellent hose and wand storage, and since it has a gasoline engine, there is no power cord to fiddle with.
 This model is heavy, but it makes up for the extra bit of girth with large wheels that allow it to maneuver just fine over most surfaces (except for tall grass).

-While heavy, the WPX3200 was surprisingly easy to move around thanks to the large wheels.
+While heavy, the Westinghouse was surprisingly easy to move around thanks to its large wheels.

 Credit: Natalie Kafader